-EDU 4820: Design and Development of Instruction in Grades 6-12 (3) Prerequisite: Admission to the Teacher Education Program
+EDU 4820: Design and Development of Instruction in Grades 6-12 (3)

 Development of knowledge and skills for designing, implementing, and evaluating instruction in middle and secondary education.
 Requires 20 hours observation in middle or secondary education setting.

-EDU 4941: Teaching Internship-Special Topics (6)

-EDU 4942: Dual Endorsement Practicum for Special Education (K-12) (6)
+EDU 4941: Teaching Internship-Special Topics (6) EDU 4942: Dual Endorsement Practicum for Special Education (K-12) (6)